Engagement in the SDGs

 Supplying renewable energy, reducing CO2 emissions

-Our key product of Energy-from-Waste plants help reduce greenhouse gas emissions by producing electricity from the energy generated during hygienic waste incineration and treatment.
+Our key product of Waste to Energy plants help reduce greenhouse gas emissions by producing electricity from the energy generated during hygienic waste incineration and treatment.
 We also contribute to the field of energy through a broad range of developments such as methane fermentation systems, onshore and offshore wind farms, fuel cells and solid-state lithium-ion batteries, a hydrogen generation system that uses surplus power, and a methanation system that uses that hydrogen to convert CO2 into methane gas.

 Addressing water shortages, preventing environmental degradation from industrial development